tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 console.log(person1.magicSword.power); // 97
 ```

-Here we had to add another data type, which is the same as our original, Record<string, number | string>.
+Here we had to add another data type, which is the same as our original, `Record<string, number | string>`.
 It is named `magicSword`, and inside of it contains two keys, `color` and `power`.
-You can see the
+We can see the
 `magicSword` object is accessed by first accessing the `person1` object, and then itself accessed for
 the values of its keys `color` and `power`.
 This access pattern would have also been correct: